handsome12138/Quantime/Document/PRD.md

 create table TimeTableLv2(
-	TableID varchar(20) NOT NULL auto increment COMMENT 'TableID Level 2' Name varchar(20) NOT NULL COMMENT 'Name of Table', Status int NOT NULL COMMENT 'Status of the table listed in the following' primary key(TableID)
+	TableID varchar(20) NOT NULL auto increment COMMENT 'TableID Level 2' Name varchar(20) NOT NULL COMMENT 'Name of Table', Status int NOT NULL COMMENT 'Status of the table listed in the following',

+    primary key(TableID)
 )
 ```